Filippo-Corti/PrincipiEModelliDellaPercezione/Notepad.md

 ]

-2. Multi-Layer Perceptron (Artifical Neural Network or Feed-Forward Neural Network)
+### 2. Multi-Layer Perceptron (Artifical Neural Network or Feed-Forward Neural Network)

+> IDEA: Approximate a complex function

 Deep Feed-Forward networks, commonly known as neural networks or multilayer perceptrons (MLPs), are considered the most representative models of deep learning.
 Feed-Forward Neural Networks are a type of artificial neural